cdcihub/workflow-discovery/reasoning-engine.md

 # Details about the reasoning engines

 Workflows entities in the KG can undergo various transformations.
-One key transformation is **currying**, understood in the same way as function [currying](https://en.wikipedia.org/wiki/Currying) - since workflow, for our purposes, is very similar to a **function**. **Currying** transforms workflow with parameters with workflow with less parameters (arguments), possibly without any parameters.
+One key transformation is **partial function application**, following [currying](https://en.wikipedia.org/wiki/Currying) - since workflow, for our purposes, is very similar to a **function**. **Currying** transforms workflow with parameters with workflow with less parameters (arguments), possibly without any parameters.
 We assume that **only workflow without parameters can be computed (executed)**.

 Workflow **execution** is